Volume 6, Issue 4 (Vol 6, No 4 (22)- In Press 2026) 2026, 6(4): 528-539 | Back to browse issues page

 URL: http://jeche.ir/article-1-337-en.html

-Abstract: (167 Views)
+Abstract: (289 Views)

-Results: The findings showed significant differences in marital satisfaction and communication skills between parents of children with autism and parents of typically developing children.
+Results The findings showed significant differences in marital satisfaction and communication skills between parents of children with autism and parents of typically developing children.

-Discussion: The stresses associated with raising a child with autism correspond with lower marital satisfaction and diminished parental communication skills.
+Conclusion The stresses associated with raising a child with autism correspond with lower marital satisfaction and diminished parental communication skills.
 Strengthening marital satisfaction and communication skills in parents of children with autism should be considered a priority in therapeutic and supportive interventions.

 Type of Study: Research | Subject: Special